Introduction

 The dyncall library encapsulates architecture-, OS- and compiler-specific

-function call semantics in a virtual "bind argument parameters from left to
+function call semantics in a virtual bind argument

-right and then call" interface allowing programmers to call C functions in a
+parameters from left to right and then call interface allowing programmers

-completely dynamic manner.
-In other words, instead of calling a function
+to call C functions in a completely dynamic manner.
+In other words, instead of

-parameters manually and to issue the call afterwards.
+push the function parameters manually and to issue the call afterwards.

-This means, that a program can determine at runtime what function to call,
+This means, that a program can determine at runtime what function to call, and

-and what parameters to pass to it.
-The library is written in C and assembly
+what parameters to pass to it.
+The library is written in C and assembly and

-and provides a very simple C interface to program against.
+provides a very simple C interface to program against.

 The library comes in very handy to power flexible message systems, dynamic